-- 16 Several (three) respondents expressed comfort with the guidance for accounting of contracts involving licences.
-Concurrently, consistent with the position expressed in the EFRAG DCL, some respondents (four) affirmed the application challenges associated with contracts involving licences and they pointed to similar issues raised in the EFRAG DCL (i.e. when licences are a separate performance obligation) and other additional aspects (e.g. right of use versus right of access, determining whether an entity acts as a principal or agent when providing the licence, and the need to clarify the accounting treatment of licence renewals). - 17 On the way forward, several respondents (three) suggested illustrative examples.
-One respondent did agree with the position and suggested solution in the EFRAG's DCL, which included possibly extending the royalty constraint.
-One respondent suggested the need to clarify the accounting treatment of licence renewals.
+16 Several (three) respondents expressed comfort with the guidance for accounting of contracts involving licences.
+Concurrently, consistent with the position expressed in the EFRAG DCL, some respondents (four) affirmed the application challenges associated with contracts involving licences and they pointed to similar issues raised in the EFRAG DCL (i.e. when licences are a separate performance obligation) and other additional aspects (e.g.